future-agi/traceAI/README.md

 traceAI is built on top of OpenTelemetry and follows standard OTel instrumentation patterns.
 This means you get:

 **🔌 Full OpenTelemetry Compatibility**
-- Works with any OTel-compatible backend (Jaeger, Datadog, Honeycomb, New Relic, etc.)
+- Works with any OTel-compatible backend
 - Standard OTLP exporters (HTTP/gRPC)
 - Compatible with existing OTel setups